WA9ONY/LoRa/README.md

    - Source: [Raspberry Pi Official Site](https://www.raspberrypi.com)【32†source】.

 These articles will help you get started with LoRa on the Raspberry Pi Pico, from basic setups to more advanced LoRaWAN applications.

-These books will help you gain both theoretical knowledge and hands-on experience with LoRa and LoRaWAN technology.

 <HR>